 - If an administrator password is set, type the administrator password at the password prompt.
-Start the Configuration/Setup Utility program and reset the power-on password. - Remove the server battery and then reinstall it.
+Start the Configuration/Setup Utility program and reset the power-on password. - · Remove the battery from the server and then reinstall it.
 See "Replacing the battery" in the Problem Determination and Service Guide for instructions for removing the battery. - Change the position of the power-on password override jumper (J9 on the I/O board) to bypass the power-on password check.